New Video Reveals 15-Year-Old Kidnap Victim's Voice

 Tennessee Bureau of Investigation

-“Please share this video in hopes that someone recognizes her voice,” said a statement included with the video, which was provided by Thomas’ family.
+“Please share this video in hopes that someone recognizes her voice,” said a statement included with the video, which was provided by Elizabeth’s family.
 “Appearances can be altered but voices are indistinguishable.”

-In the video, Thomas can be seen sitting with an older brother, patiently instructing him on how to sew a Confederate flag.
+In the video, Elizabeth can be seen patiently instructing an older brother on how to sew a Confederate flag.

 Cummins was